1. Objectives of the Educational Programme

 5. Required Entry Qualifications

-• Bachelor Degree of 180 credits in the field of Humanities, Social Sciences or Education and English 6.
-No knowledge of Swedish is required.
+- Bachelor Degree of 180 credits in the field of Humanities, Social Sciences or Education and English 6.
+Exemption from Swedish can be given.